brain90/productivity/kattis/README.md

 * output
 * result : PASS / FAILED based on diff between your output and problem output

 All served within a sec.
-Just focus to write the solution.
+All you have to do is just focus to write the solution.

 # installation
  - put this file inside your kattis work dir